Hills vs Mountains: Difference and Comparison

 What are Hills?

 Hills, with their graceful slopes and undulating contours, paint a picturesque canvas that beckons travelers and nature enthusiasts alike.
-These natural formations, often gentler in elevation compared to towering mountains, possess their allure.
+These natural formations, gentler in elevation compared to towering mountains, possess their allure.
 Hills provide a sanctuary for diverse flora and fauna.

 Their serene beauty and tranquillity have inspired countless poems, paintings, and contemplative moments.
 The allure of hills lies in their ability to offer a gentle respite from the hustle and bustle of modern life.
 They invite us to slow down, breathe in the crisp, clean air, and absorb the breathtaking vistas that stretch beyond the horizon.

-Human communities have often found a harmonious coexistence with hills.
+Human communities have found a harmonious coexistence with hills.
 Today, hills remain integral to recreational activities and outdoor pursuits.
 Hiking along their trails, we connect with nature and rejuvenate our spirits.
 Hill stations, located among these landscapes, offer an escape from the sweltering heat of the lowlands, inviting travelers to experience a cooler climate.

 What are Mountains?